Leclerc (tank): Propulsion

 French Army Leclerc tank navigating a course during exercise Strong Europe Tank Challenge in 2017.

 The Leclerc has an eight-cylinder SACM (now Wärtsilä) V8X-1500 1,500 hp Hyperbar diesel engine and a SESM (now Renk AG) automatic transmission, with five forward and two reverse gears.
 The official maximum speed by road is 71 km/h and 55 km/h cross country (speeds in excess of 80 km/h were reported on road).
 The maximum range is given as 550 km, and can be extended to 650 km with removable external tanks.
 The "hyperbar" system integrates a small Turbomeca TM 307B gas turbine in the engine, acting both as a turbocharger and an APU giving auxiliary power to all systems when the main engine is shut down.
 The Hyperbar name comes from the unusually high boost pressure of 7.5 bar and the resulting mean effective pressure of 32.1 bar.
 For comparison, the turbocharged diesel engine in a typical passenger car has a mean effective pressure of about 20 bar.
 In addition, with boost available even when idling, this arrangement also works as an antilag system.

-With a combat weight of 56 tons, the Leclerc is one of the lighter main battle tanks in the world, though still considerably heavier than Soviet and later Russian designs; this gives it one of the best power-to-weight ratios among Western tanks (27 hp per ton) and makes it one of the fastest MBTs of its generation (0 to 32 km/h in 5 seconds).
+With a combat weight of 56 tons, the Leclerc is very light compared to most main battle tanks in the world, though still considerably heavier than Soviet and later Russian designs.
+This gives it one of the best power-to-weight ratios among Western tanks (27 hp per ton) and makes it among one of the fastest MBTs of its generation (0 to 32 km/h in 5 seconds).

 The engine exhaust, exiting at the rear left, is cooled to reduce the thermal signature of the Leclerc.
 Transmission is hydromechanical, with five forward and two reverse gears.
 Fuel tanks carry 1,300 litres and act as extra protection for the tank; two 200-litre external tanks can be fitted on the rear of the hull, though they have to be jettisoned before entering combat because they limit turret rotation.

 The gearbox is equipped with a hydrokinetic retarder, which can slow the Leclerc down at a deceleration rate of 7 m/s (0.7 g) which is automatically used over 30 km/h.